-The EOC is seeking 12-15 full-time counselors who will stay on campus overnight during the duration of the camp June 21 (12 pm) - June 26, 2020 (3 pm).
-They will work with Explorer Engineering campers as they immerse themselves in a TTU engineering student's schedule.
+The EOC is seeking 12-15 full-time counselors who will stay on campus overnight during the duration of the camp Saturday, June 24 (12 pm) – Thursday, June 29, 2023 (3 pm).
+They will work with Explore Engineering campers as they immerse themselves in a TTU engineering student's schedule.

 What is the pay rate?

 What are the times that I need to be available?

-If selected as an Explorer Engineering counselor, you will be required to attend an orientation and training session with EOC staff before camp (see the application for detailed information).
+If selected as an Explore Engineering counselor, you will be required to attend an orientation and training session with EOC staff before camp (see the application for detailed information).
 In addition, counselors will be required to complete trainings required for employees of summer camps (varied times).
-Counselors must also be available for the full week of the Explore Engineering 2020 camp: Sunday, June 21 (12 pm) - Friday, June 26 (3 pm).
+Counselors must also be available for the full week of the Explore Engineering 2023 camp: Saturday, June 24 (12 pm) - Thursday, June 29, 2023 (3 pm).

 What do I need to submit to be hired?

 In order to be eligible as an Explore Engineering summer counselor, applicants must complete all necessary new employee paperwork, complete the Sexual Abuse/Child Molestation Prevention Training and provide the certificate of proof, attend the EOC orientation/training session at which applicants will sign the Explore Engineering Guidelines, and complete the TTU new hire paperwork and online documentation for a full background check.